bitfocus/companion-module-generic-emberplus/companion/HELP.md

 ## Action Recorder

-The Action Recorder can record Set Value actions for ember nodes you are currently subscribed to.
+The Action Recorder can record Set Value actions for ember parameters you are currently subscribed to.